adrian-lin-1-0-0/simple/README.md

 ## Functionality
-- Layer 7 routing proxy
+- Layer 7 routing proxy (only URL path)
-  > Enables more granular routing rules based on HTTP headers, cookies, or request bodies.
+  > Enables more granular routing rules based on HTTP URL paths.
 - Middleware
   > Allows users to define custom middleware functions to modify or enhance the request/response pipeline.
 - Panic recover